 How a Change of Status Affects Annual HSA Contribution Limits

 One major advantage of the flexibility afforded by HSAs is the ability to change status during the plan year.
 For example, individuals can change to family status and vice versa in order to adjust to recent changes in life circumstances.

 Regardless of the reason for altering your contributions, you may not make changes that would cause your total contributions for the year to go over the maximum annual limits.
 Common reasons for status changes include:

 - Spouse loses his or her individual healthcare coverage

 - Unexpected increase in healthcare costs for yourself or a dependent

 - Becoming legally responsible for the care of elderly parents

 - Death of a spouse or child dependent

 - Grown children moving out of the house

-Changing your status is a relatively simple administrative process.
-However, it’s important to know that changing your status during the plan year affects your annual contribution limit.
-The following regulatory overview provides examples of how a mid-year change of status affects HSA contribution limits.
+Updating your status is a relatively simple process.
+However, it’s important to know that modifying your status during the plan year affects your annual contribution limit.
+The following overview provides examples of how a mid-year change of status affects HSA contribution limits.